Student weather poster contest announced by OCSWA - NewsBreak

 A train derailment in eastern Ohio caused a massive fire that lit up the skies for miles and forced several residents to be evacuated, officials said Friday night.
 According to NBC affiliate WFMJ-TV, the train derailed and caught fire shortly after 9 p.m. in East Palestine, a town in Ohio not far from the Pennsylvania border.

+Local schools receive millions in safety funding: How much did your school get?

-Ohio Gov. Mike DeWine announced Thursday that several Lorain County schools will receive $758,395 in grants for physical safety and security upgrades.
-Speaking at Lakewood High School, DeWine announced the grants as part of a $68 million package providing funding for 945 schools through Ohio’s K-12 School Safety Grant Program as part of the fourth round of the program.
+LAKEWOOD, Ohio (WKBN) — Ohio Gov. Mike DeWine announced Tuesday that more than 900 additional schools will receive state funding support for physical safety and security upgrades.
+This is a part of the latest round of Ohio’s K-12 School Safety Grant Program.
+According to a press release, DeWine...

 WKYC